IBM/SalesEnablement-COS-L3/docs/Part 3/01 Introduction.md

 The next step is to create a **Key Protect service** and a **Root Key**.
 In the Regulated Archive scenario, **Key Protect** and COS work together to help protect the regulated data while at rest.
 This added protection encrypts the data encryption keys (DEKs) associated with the COS.
-To completely understand the COS and Key Protect integration works, go <a href="https://cloud.ibm.com/docs/key-protect?topic=key-protect-integrate-cos#kp-cos-how" target="_blank">here</a>.
+To completely understand how the COS and Key Protect integration works, go <a href="https://cloud.ibm.com/docs/key-protect?topic=key-protect-integrate-cos#kp-cos-how" target="_blank">here</a>.

 In this scenario, IBM Key Protect is used.
 In other client scenarios, IBM Hyper Protect Crypto Services may be required.